 Bearded dragons, leopard geckos, and iguanas are just three species of pet reptiles that have femoral pores.
 These pores are located on the underside of the lizard on each thigh in close proximity to the anal opening and are actually openings of follicular glands.
 Pores that are on the thighs and then continue to form a “V” over the anus are considered preanal pores.

-In male iguanas, these openings increase in size as they age but stay fairly small in females.
-Seasonal changes also occur in the males suggesting the glands play a role in reproduction (such as releasing pheromones to attract mates).
-Some studies have even shown that when the male reproductive organs are removed the femoral pores shrink up.
+In male iguanas, these openings increase in size as they age, but they stay fairly small in females.
+Seasonal changes also occur in the males, suggesting the glands play a role in reproduction (such as releasing pheromones to attract mates).
+Some studies have even shown that when the male reproductive organs are removed the femoral pores shrink.

 The secretions of the femoral pores in leopard geckos are used to differentiate males versus females by the flick of a tongue.
 Leopard geckos actually taste these secretions to know whether or not they need to fight or mate with the other gecko in their path.

-Secretions of the pores can also be used to determine age and create an individual identity in some species when chemical analysis is performed or to simply mark territory.
+Secretions of the pores can also be used to mark territory or to determine age and create an individual identity in some species when a chemical analysis is performed.

-In the wild, the keratin or lipid secretions of the femoral pores naturally fall out while walking or rubbing on tree branches but in captivity, things don’t always go as nature intended and these secretions may stay in the pores and cause an impaction.
+In the wild, the keratin or lipid secretions of the femoral pores naturally fall out while walking or rubbing on tree branches.
+However, in captivity, things don’t always go as nature intended, and these secretions may stay in the pores, causing an impaction.